 Alternately, there are commercial stair code regulations to comply with as well.
 There are small variations in stair tread dimension for residential vs. commercial buildings.
 The International Building Code sets the commercial building code for stairs.
 The IBC stair codes are slightly different than the ones set by the IRC.
 For example, the maximum stair riser height is 7 inches, and minimum is 4 inches.
 The stair tread code requirements are also slightly different, with a minimum depth of 11 inches.
 For both of those codes, the maximum tolerated difference in height and depth is 3/8 of an inch, the same as for residential stair code measurements.
 Another stair specification section by the IBC commercial stair codes is that stair tread nosing is not required as long as the minimum depth is 11 inches.

 Americans with Disabilities Act (ADA) Compliance

 Another thing to consider when building or altering a set of stairs is the Americans with Disabilities Act.
 The ADA protects individuals with disabilities in many aspects of their lives, including ensuring that all buildings are safe and compliant with acceptable standards.
-The ADA states that all stairs must have uniform riser heights and tread widths.
-It also states that stair treads cannot project past the stair riser by more than 1/2″and should be curved or beveled to help prevent falls.
+The ADA states that all stairs and stairway must have uniform riser heights and tread widths.
+One section also states that stair treads cannot project past the stair riser by more than 1/2″ and should be curved or beveled to help prevent falls from a step.

 The building code for steps are in place for the safety of everyone that may use those stairs.
-It is important to remember that uniformity is perhaps the most important thing to take away from this.
-If all stair measurements are the same for tread depth and riser height, any safety risk will be greatly reduced.
-Staircase code requirements are in place for a reason, and with stairs that fall into the mandatory dimensions specified by the IRC and IBC, the worry for any hazard should be eliminated.
+It is important to remember that uniformity is perhaps the most important thing to take away from this and that your inspector will be watching for you to comply.
+If all step & stair measurements are the same for tread depth and riser height, any safety risk will be greatly reduced.
+Stairway code requirements are in place for a reason, and with stairs that fall into the mandatory dimensions specified by the IRC and IBC, the worry for any hazard should be eliminated.